Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Evaluation

-Furthermore, we conduct a detailed time performance analysis on Replica \emph{office0}.
-We report the mapping time per frame and the optimization time per frame.
-We also record the optimization time per iteration, the total iteration count, the total Gaussian count, the PSNR, and the overall system \textit{fps}.
-The results are summarized in Table~\ref{tab:time_analysis}.
+Furthermore, we conducted a detailed time cost analysis on Replica \emph{office0}.
+We report in Table~\ref{tab:time_analysis} the mapping time per frame and the optimization time per frame.
+We also record the optimization time per iteration, the total iteration count, the total Gaussian count, the PSNR, and the overall system fps.
 The slow reconstruction of GauS-SLAM and RTG-SLAM arises from their high iteration counts and long optimization times per iteration.
 GS-ICP SLAM exhibits the fewest iteration counts; however, this is because its tracker operates so quickly that its mapper does not fully optimize the Gaussians, and the rendering quality is significantly degraded.
 GSFusion accelerates the optimization time by reducing the number of Gaussians.
-However, its Gaussian initialization mechanism, which relies on a quadtree scheme on each input RGB image, is excessively time-consuming (53.5\textit{ms} per frame).
+However, its Gaussian initialization mechanism, which relies on a quadtree scheme for each input RGB image, is excessively time-consuming (53.5 ms per frame).
 In contrast to GSFusion, our method eliminates the complex Gaussian initialization process and achieves superior reconstruction results with fewer iterations.